reinbach/ansible-roles/README.md

-# Bayete - Templates
+# Bayete - Roles

-Server and software templates used to build infrastructure
+Ansible roles used to install software